galaxyproject/tools-iuc/prokka/readme.rst

 Prokka includes custom databases and is thus about a 2.0 GB download!

-Dependencies of Prokka which needs to be installed separately
+Dependencies of Prokka which need to be installed separately
 -------------------------------------------------------------

 - Perl core modules: File\::Copy, FindBin, Getopt::Long, List::Util, Scalar::Util, Time::Piece, Time::Seconds;